 We are only human.
 And as humans, we don’t always make perfect decisions and we can make mistakes – sometimes very serious mistakes..
 Perhaps it was a youthful indiscretion that snowballed into something unmanageable and eventually turned into a felony conviction.
 Maybe you were simply in the wrong place at the wrong time and became ensnared in a difficult situation at work that eventually resulted in criminal charges.
 Regardless of the reasons you first got into trouble, you learned your lesson, cleaned-up your act and dedicated yourself to a job or trade for many years.

 Unfortunately, one of the other drawbacks to being human is that our bodies, while strong and spry in our younger days, become brittle and less able to handle the physical and mental stresses of a job.
 For some, this progression of an injury or other disability may eventually force them to stop working.
-Many people who have been convicted of a felony and used to hearing about limitations they face may believe that they are not eligible for the workers’ insurance program, Social Security Disability Insurance (SSDI).
+Many people who have been convicted of a felony and used to hearing about limitations they face may believe that they are not eligible for Social Security Disability Insurance (SSDI), the worker’s insurance program.
 However, for many, this is not true or accurate.
 Most individuals with a felony conviction can receive SSD benefits if they meet all program and medical requirements.
 However, there are exceptions to this general rule.

-If you have questions about your eligibility for Social Security Disability Insurance or Supplemental Security Income (SSI), Ken Kieklak, Attorney at Law has assisted Arkansans for more than 20 years.
-To schedule a free, confidential initial consultation call our firm at (479) 251-7767 today.
+If you have questions about your eligibility for Social Security Disability Insurance or Supplemental Security Income (SSI), Fayetteville, AR disability lawyer Ken Kieklak, has assisted Arkansans for more than 20 years.
+To schedule a free, confidential initial consultation call our firm at (479) 316-0438 today.

 Most Individuals With a Felony Conviction Can Still Receive Benefits